pkotoucek/phpmailer-gmail-with-XOAUTH2/README.md

 ![image](https://github.com/user-attachments/assets/ae463bb1-2339-4f38-ab8e-3c1bd34bb3e8)

 ## 6. Gain refresh token
 Warning: This can be obtained only once, for next run output will be null!!
-If you will need another one, you must recreate it in Google API.
+If you will need another one (use same approach also due to expiration of keys), you must recreate it in Google API.
 Downloaded from [get_oauth_token)](https://github.com/PHPMailer/PHPMailer/blob/master/get_oauth_token.php)
 And created get_oauth_token.php in root of primakavarna project!
 Must be changed only '$redirectUri' part of this script: